top of page

 meet some of our members

-As Elders of the Mitakoodi people, we possess both the cultural and authoritative rights to provide advocacy, guidance and advice on matters that concern our people
+As Elders of the Mitakoodi people, we possess both the cultural and authoritative rights to provide advocacy, guidance and advice on matters that concern our people and community.

 Carol Chapman - Mitakoodi Elders Council member